booch/presentations/Fifty-Years-of-Ruby/slides.md

 ![book: Smalltalk Best Practice Patterns](assets/Smalltalk-Best-Practice-Patterns.jpg)

 <!--
-- October 3, 1996
+- 1996 (October 3)
 - IMHO, one of the best "Ruby" books
     - Design patterns "in the small"
 - Kent Beck
-    - Agile Manifesto
-    - Extreme Programming
     - Wrote _the_ book on Test-Driven Development
-    - JUnit
+    - Wrote _the_ book on Extreme Programming
+    - Agile Manifesto, Extreme Programming
 -->

 ---